seanfitz121/gym-tracker-p/README.md

 For questions or issues:
 - Open an issue on GitHub
-- Email: support@sfwebgym.com
+- Email: support@plateprogress.com

 ---

-Built with 💪 by SFWeb
+Built with 💪 by Plate Progress